mieweb/docs/content/functions/portal-management/messages-from-nmc-user.md

 You can get into a document and check the route and status at any time.
 You don't have to do it right after you upload a ‘reply' document to a NMC user.
 This is just a way to check if the ‘reply' document did indeed get sent successfully or if you need to address an error.

-For more information on document properties, please see other help document named *Document Properties.pdf*
+For more information on document properties, please see other help document named [Document Properties](https://docs.enterprisehealth.com/functions/document-management/documents-and-forms/document-properties/)*.*

-#### SendQueue Sidemenu
+### SendQueue Sidemenu

 This sidemenu tab is where you can then see Datasend routes in progress, pending routes, completed routes, and the error routes category.
 It's similar to outgoing faxes to check status (pending, errored, complete etc) but is for datasend routes of electronic data being sent from {{% system-name %}} to a system you are linked to.
 In this case…NoMoreClipboard is the system you are linked to and electronic data is being sent via routes from {{% system-name %}} into NoMoreClipboard.
 It's a full listing and can use a drop-down method to perform the desired selection to all the routes in that category in mass, or can individually perform an acknowledgement, resend, or deactivation to the individual failed route.